Reichstag: Among Top 10 WWII Sites to Visit in Berlin — On the Front Tours

 The monument today depicts a sunken library showing what is missing with the ominous quote from Heinrich Heine:

-they will ultimately burn people as well.” - Heinrich Heine
+“That was but a prelude; where they burn books, they will ultimately burn people as well.” - Heinrich Heine

-5: Soviet memorial
+Soviet memorial - Tiergarten

 Screen Shot 2020-10-16 at 21.14.24.png

-6: Memorial to the murdered Jews of Europe
+Memorial to the murdered Jews of Europe

 Screen Shot 2020-10-16 at 21.13.09.png

 Located in the heart of Berlin, the memorial serves as a striking place of remembrance.
-Designed by New York architect Peter Eisenmann in 2005, there is no official explanation making the memorial unique.
+Designed by New York architect Peter Eisenmann in 2005, there is no official explanation, making the memorial unique.

-7: The Führerbunker / Hitler’s Bunker
+The Führerbunker / Hitler’s Bunker

 Screen Shot 2020-10-16 at 21.14.46.png

-Located underneath what was the Reich Chancellery, Hitler’s main office, was the Führerbunker.
-Construction first began in 1936 with an added phase of construction being completed in 1944.
+Located underneath what was the Reich Chancellery, Hitler's main office, was the Führerbunker.
+Construction first began in 1936, with an added phase of construction being completed in 1944.

-8: Ministry for Aviation
+Ministry for Aviation

 IMG_0068.JPG

-At the time of its completion in 1936, in time for the Berlin Olympic games the Ministry for Aviation was the largest office building in Europe.
-Designed by Architect Ernst Sagebiel, the building is the typical expression of National Socialist intimidation architecture as its size and grandeur dominate the landscape.
+At the time of its completion in 1936, in time for the Berlin Olympic Games, the Ministry for Aviation was the largest office building in Europe.
+Designed by architect Ernst Sagebiel, the building is the typical expression of National Socialist intimidation architecture, as its size and grandeur dominate the landscape.

-9: The Topography of terror
+The Topography of Terror

 Screen Shot 2020-10-16 at 21.45.41.png

-10: Anhalter Bahnhof
+Anhalter Bahnhof

 Screen Shot 2020-10-16 at 20.06.53.png

-In total 9,500 Jews passed through the doors here in small groups of 50 – 100.
+In total, 9,500 Jews passed through the doors here in small groups of 50–100.
 Loaded onto specially marked passenger carriages, so as not to arouse suspicion.
 They were then transported to Theresienstadt in Nazi-occupied Czechoslovakia and from there to concentration camps.

 So that is my top 10 WW2 sites in Berlin.
-Please let me know your thoughts in the comments below if you agree with my list or if there are any other sites you think I should have included..
+Please let me know your thoughts in the comments below if you agree with my list or if there are any other sites you think I should have included.

-Thank you for reading and I’ll see you next time On the Front.
+Thank you for reading, and I'll see you next time, On the Front.

 Previous